 One application is a building management system (BMS) for a big apartment house.
 The BMS is operated by a building manager, e.g. the owner of the apartment house.
 BMS has knowledge about the blueprints of all the apartments in the house, e.g. it knows which heater is located in which room (heaters are assumed to be equipped with temperature sensors/actuators).

 The other application is a home energy management system (HEMS).
 It has been subscribed by the tenant of one of the apartments.
 HEMS controls the heaters of the apartment (among other purposes).
 Because HEMS can find the resources of BMS – e.g. the resource that represents the tenant’s apartment and the heaters therein HEMS can configure itself automatically (and can adapt to changes over time) and doesn’t require human configuration.
 Finding the right resources in the M2M System is made possible through semantic annotation of the resources

+10.6.2 Source

+Not applicable